Made with only pure maple syrup, pecans, and salt, these Maple Pecans are a quick and easy ingredient to add to salads or cheese boards.

 You can certainly pull them off the stove earlier while they still have that glazed look, but I like to ensure that they’re not sticky.

 Spread the pecans out on parchment paper or a plate, and let cool:

-These are wonderful added to this Brussel Sprout Salad or this Beet Apple Salad.
+These are wonderful added to this Brussel Sprout Salad.
 Enjoy!